aryuka/exp/README.md

 satisfied with your song, just copy and paste the URL to save and share your song!

-GoldBox, as well as Jummbox and Beepbox which it's based on, are free projects.
+EXP, as well as Goldbox, Jummbox, and Beepbox which it's based on, are free projects.
 If you ever feel so inclined, please support the original creator, [John Nesky](http://www.johnnesky.com/), via
 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!
 JummBox is developed by [Jummbus](http://www.twitter.com/jummbus).
+GoldBox is developed by [Aurum System0(https://twitter.com/aurysystem).

 ## Compiling